ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@default` attribute is `/EBMLSchema/element/@default`.

-If an Element is mandatory (has a EBMLMinOccurrence value greater than zero) but not written within its Parent Element or stored as an Empty Element, then the EBML Reader of the EBML Document MUST semantically interpret the EBML Element as present with this specified default value for the EBML Element.
+If an Element is mandatory (has a minOccurs value greater than zero) but not written within its Parent Element or stored as an Empty Element, then the EBML Reader of the EBML Document MUST semantically interpret the EBML Element as present with this specified default value for the EBML Element.
 An unwritten mandatory Element with a declared default value is semantically equivalent to that Element if written with the default value stored as the Element Data.
 EBML Elements that are Master Elements MUST NOT declare a default value.
 EBML Elements with a minOccurs value greater than 1 MUST NOT declare a default value.